- Other Insurance

 These are loans that are issued through the client’s mobile phone, received in the mobile money balance.

 Traditionally, these loans were charged at 5-15% interest per week but have now been capped to 4% above the CBR.
+Loan calculators may not be used to price the interest on these loans as they include a whole host of other charges and facilitation fees.

 Note: Loans issued by microfinance institutions are not subject to the interest rates cap so they may be priced much higher than bank loans.